 Let’s take deeper dive into what’s included and everything you need to know about Delta Basic Economy: what you get, what you don’t, and how to beat these no-frills fares.

 While there’s no question Delta basic economy has some tough restrictions, it’s more generous than what other airlines offer.

 - Baggage: Get a carry-on bag and personal item for free; pay $30 each way for a checked bag (or $60 each way to Europe).

-- Seat Selection: Seats are typically assigned at check-in or at the gate, but you can also pay for seat selection on some flights or pick your own for free after check-in.
+- Seat Selection: Seats are typically assigned at check-in or at the gate, but you can also pay for seat selection on many flights or pick your own for free after check-in.